For more information contact:

 Executive Policy Manual EP8, University Data Policies, addresses the administration, access, usage, maintenance, and security of University data.
 The employee and supervisor must consult with the Information Services, Information Security Officer when developing the Telework Assignment.
 The sensitivity of the information should dictate the level of security precautions taken.

 The employee may take copies of records to the alternative work site on an as-needed basis only.
 Original records are to remain at the campus office location.

 The employee and supervisor determine the equipment and supplies that are needed at the alternate work site.
 They also determine who provides equipment and supplies.
 Equipment may include a personal computer, printer, fax, etc. The employee and supervisor consult with the Information Services, Information Security Officer regarding security issues related to the use of computing equipment.
 The employee and supervisor include a discussion of telephone lines and technical support for equipment.
 The employee and supervisor review the University’s policy regarding use of University equipment and other resources (see BPPM 20.35 and 20.37).
 The department is to confirm that the employee complies with licensing agreement terms for use of all software owned by the University.
 The department is to maintain an inventory of University-owned equipment, software, and supplies located at the teleworker’s alternate work site.

 Insurance/Loss of Equipment

 University equipment and other resources located at the alternate work site are not automatically insured.
-Departments are encouraged to ensure such equipment by calling Risk Management Services or by viewing online information regarding commercial property insurance at:
+Departments are encouraged to ensure such equipment by contacting Risk Management Services or by viewing online information regarding commercial property insurance on their website.